Shanghai is an international metropolis with the world’s busiest transportation system.

 That’s why the Shanghai Municipal Government published the “Shanghai Transportation Development Whitepaper” calling for sustainable decrease in the number of crashes and fatalities – to keep annual fatalities per 10,000 motor vehicles below 2.63 by 2020.

-In response, Together for Safer Roads established a collaboration mechanism between government, business, academia, and NGOs, supported by media and a celebrity ambassador, to enhance the safety of Shanghai’s transport.
-Along with Together for Safer Roads’ member companies, the collaboration includes Tongji University’s Joint International Research Laboratory of Transportation Safety, Shanghai Municipal Transportation Commission, Shanghai Municipal Traffic Police Squad, China Alcoholic Drinks Associations, Shanghai Traffic and Engineering Institute, Xinmin Evening News, and Yao Ming.
+In response, Together for Safer Roads supported the collaboration between government, business, academia, media and NGOs to enhance the safety of Shanghai’s transport.
+Along with Together for Safer Roads’ member companies, the collaboration includes Tongji University’s Joint International Research Laboratory of Transportation Safety, Shanghai Municipal Transportation Commission, Shanghai Municipal Traffic Police Squad, China Alcoholic Drinks Associations, Shanghai Traffic and Engineering Institute, Xinmin Evening News, and Yao Ming basketball player.

 In 2014, Shanghai had a 3.73 traffic fatality rate per 100,000 people, more than double Tokyo’s (1.6) and Hong Kong’s (1.7).